terra-money/docs/docs/develop/how-to/localterra/configure.md

 # Configure LocalTerra

 The majority of LocalTerra is implemented through a `docker-compose.yml` file, making it easily customizable.
-You can use LocalTerra as a starting template point for setting up your own local Terra testnet with Docker containers.
+You can use LocalTerra as a starting point for setting up your own local Terra testnet with Docker containers.

 Out of the box, LocalTerra comes preconfigured with opinionated settings such as: